vmware/powershell-module-for-vmware-cloud-foundation/README.md

 # PowerVCF
-PowerVCF is a PowerShell Module for interacting with the VMware Cloud Foundation (SDDC Manager) public API.
+PowerVCF is an open source PowerShell Module for interacting with the VMware Cloud Foundation (SDDC Manager & Cloud Builder) public API.

 <a href="https://docs.vmware.com/en/VMware-Cloud-Foundation" target="_blank">VMware Cloud Foundation Product Documentation</a>

 <a href="https://code.vmware.com/apis/723/vmware-cloud-foundation" target="_blank">VMware Cloud Foundation API Documentation</a>

 # Disclaimer
 This is not an officially supported VMware PowerShell Module.
-It was initially developed and maintained by Brian O'Connell who is a Staff Architect in the VMware HCI Business Unit (HCIBU).

-The purpose of this module is to make VMware Cloud Foundation API more accessible to fans of PowerCli and drive adoption of the VMware Cloud Foundation API & VMware Cloud Foundation in general.
+The purpose of this module is to make VMware Cloud Foundation API more accessible to fans of PowerCLI and drive adoption of the VMware Cloud Foundation API & VMware Cloud Foundation in general.
 It is provided without warranty and should not be used in a production environment without thoroughly testing first.

 This version is supported with VMware Cloud Foundation 4.0 and above due to changes in the API auth process.